SethVandebrooke/SUM/README.md

 # SUM - Serverless User Management
-Serverless, Painless, Codeless user implimentation
+Serverless, Painless, Codeless user implimentation (optionally)

 ### What is it? ...and what does it do?